About the program

 Sentinel sites

-We are working with the state and territory governments to select sentinel sites that ensure effective national surveillance because of their:
+We worked with state and territory governments to select the 47 sentinel sites for this program.
+These sites ensure effective national surveillance because of their:

 - population size